19604 John Street is for Sale

 This is from the kitchen door and is looking back (north) at the front door.

-And welcome to the house.
+Welcome to the house.
 This could be your living room.
 The door in the distance leads to the kitchen.

 From near the kitchen door looking left (west).
 This window would face the driveway.